cryptexfinance/website/src/pages/blog/2021-09-02-tcap-for-dao.md

 TCAP gives the opportunity for DAOs to allocate a part of their treasury to the S&P 500 of cryptocurrency.
 The crypto sector is known for its volatile cycles and otherwise unimaginable returns on obscure altcoins.

-With TCAP's ability to replicate the total capitalisation of the cryptocurrency market DAOs can capture exponential future growth while offsetting the inherent risk of investing in a single class of cryptocurrencies.
+With TCAP's ability to replicate the total capitalization of the cryptocurrency market DAOs can capture exponential future growth while offsetting the inherent risk of investing in a single class of cryptocurrencies.
 TCAP comes with a risk factor of 2 - comparable to Ecosystem Cryptos like BTC or ETH - but with greater historical performance.